 Passengers are taken to San Lorenzo de El Escorial, just over 50 kilometres from Madrid, in a 20th-century locomotive.
 Once the train arrives, and depending on the ticket type, the trip includes a guided tour of the Monastery of San Lorenzo de El Escorial.
 This amazing monument was built by Philip II in the 16th century and was considered the “Eighth Wonder of the World”.
 It houses the Royal Pantheon, the Basilica, the Library, the Hapsburg Palace, etc. That is why walking around inside is an experience worthy of kings.
 The tour can also include a panoramic route through La Herrería forest or the Casita del Infante gardens.

 Climbing aboard this period train with wooden carriages is one of the best experiences on the island of Mallorca.
-The railway itself is very pretty, but what you can see out of the windows is even better: depart from the city of Palma, pass through the Sierra de Alfàbia, climb 200 metres and go through 13 tunnels, over several bridges and the “Dels cinc-pont” viaduct.
+The railway itself is really beautiful, but what you can see through its windows is even more so: it leaves the city of Palma, goes through the Sierra de Alfàbia, overcomes a drop of almost 200 metres and crosses 13 tunnels, several bridges and the "dels cinc-pont" viaduct.
 Once the train reaches the beautiful village of Sóller, the smell of orange blossom mixes with that of the sea and having a coffee outside with the mountainous landscape in the background is a truly delightful experience.

 Campos de Castilla Train

 We recommend travelling to Soria from Madrid and spending the weekend surrounded by poetry and local cuisine.
 Taking this train means following in the footsteps of the famous poet Antonio Machado, who lived there more than 100 years ago.
-Before the train arrives in Soria, some “special” passengers will climb aboard in Sigüenza: actors who bring the journey to life with anecdotes about Machado.
+Before the train arrives in Soria, in Sigüenza, some "special" passengers get on board: actors who liven up the journey with anecdotes about Machado.
 Once you reach Soria you can visit the Baroque San Saturio Chapel, the splendid San Juan de Duero monastery, the ancient city of Numantia and the enigmatic, captivating Black Lagoon.
 You can take this trip some weekends between May and November.